What is the MTC?

 Do you want to know how this looks in practice?

 Have a look a the following video from GLEN GéCo 2011!

 In order to see the offers of GLEN internships worldwide, see the section Internships.

-After their return to Europe, participants hand in a report and start the “practice phase” of the GLEN cycle.
+After their return to Europe, the participants hand in a report about their work, experiences and activities.
+They are now ready to enter the “practice phase” of the GLEN cycle.

 RENew stands for – “Seminar for Review, Engagement and Networking”.
 All returned GLEN participants of the cycle meet again for 4 days in order to evaluate their internships as well as their global education activity.
 They prepare their future engagement in global education, develop common ideas and exchange with former GLEN participants, people and institutions working in this field.

 After the RENew, participants become GLEN “global education multipliers”.
 Participants are encouraged to initiate individually or together with others, their own projects as responsible global citizens.